MatthewHosseini/cds-ccr/docs/README.md

 Couple of documents about how to calibrate cds and then use them to generate intensity matrices, used for ccr analysis.
+Associated notebooks are coming soon.